 Legend after legend tells of untold riches at the Lost Dutchman but with little evidence that the mine ever existed; yet this mine is talked about by nearly every prospector in North America and you can bet scam artists will raise $millions to search for this Lost mine.
 I must say, I’m intrigued by these myths and why we believe them.
 Human nature?
 Why don't we just spend time searching for real gold deposits - there are hundreds out there, all we need to do is look.
 In nearly every present and past gold mining district in the world, there are dozens of good deposits that were overlooked by the past prospectors and mining companies.
 All it takes is for one to spend time learning about the characteristics of the deposits in the area, the regional geology and then doing some prospecting.

-What I mean is that we have toooooo many bureaucrats running our lives.
-When I ran the US exploration arm for DiamonEx Ltd, we had every card-carrying Greenie bureaucrat with the US Forest Service, US Bureau of Land Management, EPA, Colorado DEQ, local home owner associations and county officials wanting a handout.
+When I ran the US exploration arm for DiamonEx Ltd, we had card-carrying Greenie bureaucrats with the US Forest Service, US Bureau of Land Management, EPA, Colorado DEQ, local home owner associations and county officials wanting a handout.
 Just to drill a dry pond that was covered with 4-wheeler tracks using a small drill rig to a depth of about 150 feet, it took months of paperwork and permits from Larimer County, the State of Colorado and the US Forest Service (and it cost our company enough to fund the Gold Rush Alaska boys for an entire season, when it should have only cost a few $thousand at the most.
 The next time you buy something in Walmart, you should have a very good idea as to why everything is made in China - they have no permits that cause cost delays over $200 thousand, and they are in our leaders' pockets big time).
-Then after all of of this BS, the FS delayed our drilling operation several more weeks until their local ranger could take a vacation from her donut break in Laramie to come out to the site to tell us to move the drill rig from the center of the pond to its edge so that it would be less damaging to the environment.
-These delays were a significant problem.
-When we were exploring this region, it was prior to the 2008 economic crash and every drill rig in the country had a waiting list because of the boom in mineral's exploration.
-When the crash came, it destroyed hundreds of companies including DiamonEx.

 Then we wanted to build a small mill to test one of our diamond properties.
-But we could not find water (it didn't matter that the site was sitting adjacent to a creek tht had diamonds in it, and that the two kimberlites we wanted to mine had shear zones containing water, we could not get water rights and the county wanted us to move the mill somewhere close to Ft.
+But we could not find water (it didn't matter that the site was sitting adjacent to a creek that had diamonds in it, and that the two kimberlites we wanted to mine had shear zones containing water, we could not get water rights and the county wanted us to move the mill somewhere close to Ft.
 Collins.
-Then after we found a possible millsite at a gravel quarry, the county didn't want us running trucks full of diamonds on their road because it might kick up some dirt.
+Then after we found a possible mill site at a gravel quarry, the county didn't want us running trucks full of diamonds on their road because it might kick up some dirt.
 You just can't win.

 It was nice to have the title of Vice President of Exploration for a diamond company, but I will never, never do that again.
 The headaches are too much for this o' country boy.
 I make a very good independent consulting geologist, but never would I work in management again.

 Back to myths.
 So why do so many politicians believe in the myth of human caused global warming?
 Our ice caps are melting and the ocean has risen several feet on the East and West coasts of the US.
 Or have they?
 I was in California and Florida two summers ago and neither place seemed to be under water.
 Maybe all of the water evaporated?
 Is there something amiss here?
 You bet there is.
 Money, money, money.
 Like all good politicians and environmentalists, Al Gore and others stand to make $billions on the global warming scam.
-But we all know that Al Gore is the savior of the enviroment?
+But we all know that Al Gore is the savior of the environment?
 Then there is the recent listing of carbon dioxide as a pollutant by the EPA - plant food!
 My, my, what next for the EPA, will it be water and oxygen?
 I will have to write about the time that the EPA invaded Laramie, Wyoming in space suits - you will love this one.

-| Massive pyrite, also known as fool's gold. |
+Massive pyrite, also known as fool's gold. |

 I grew up in Utah.
 Went to graduate school at the University of Utah and then to the University of New Mexico.
 I heard about the Lost Rhoades (Mormon) gold mine.
 It’s located somewhere near Provo and has so much gold that one could pave a highway with the precious metal – if only it could be found again.
 With so much gold, I’m surprised such a mine could remain hidden.
 I’ve been told of the evidence - Angel Moroni, a statue on top of the Salt Lake temple, is coated with gold - and of course that gold had to have come from this mine (or from prospectors who lost their hair).
 Take for instance Mountain Meadows.
 Mountain Meadows?

 I never heard of it.
 I was surprised because I grew up in Utah as a Utah Gentile (when I worked at the Hansen Planetarium in college, my boss was Jewish, and he often remarked that he too was a Gentile in Utah).
-I had to take Utah history in public schools and Mountain Meadows was never mentioned, but the site of the massacure happened to be located in the middle of my thesis area.
+I had to take Utah history in public schools and Mountain Meadows was never mentioned, but the site of the massacre happened to be located in the middle of my thesis area.
 So while I was mapping volcanic rocks, I did a little reading.
 So did the gold come from robbing prospectors on their way back east from the Californian gold fields?
 To be honest with you, I have no idea.
 I suspect much of the gold came from Mormon miners working prospects in the Oquirrh Mountains or other localities in Utah, Colorado, Arizona, Montana, Wyoming, or Nevada.

 It is unfortunate so many people waste time and money on myths and scams when there are actual gold deposits to be found.
 But even if you find a gold deposit, real mines have to be made and worked.
 But for some environmental groups they would rather run scams than work for a living.
 People who build mines end up paying taxes to have the privilege of paying much of their hard-earned cash to government bandits - we know them as Congressmen.

-Abandoned gold dredge, Flat Alaska, 1988.Years ago, I attended a Northwestern Mining Conference in Spokane.
+Years ago, I attended a Northwestern Mining Conference in Spokane.
 I don’t remember the name of the person who made the statement but he said, “Mines are not found, they are made”.
 This person understood what was required – a lot of hard work and a whole lot of luck.
 Mark Twain stated “A gold mine is a hole in the ground with a liar standing over it”.
 Few people like to put the work into making a mine, particularly when they can sell worthless dirt for $millions.
 And I'll tell you about the people who sold dirt for $millions!

 It is a fact that gigantic riches are hidden at vortexes that only make their appearance on the 3rd full moon of each millennium when Mars passes through Aquarius, Saturn through Leo, Kolob through who knows where, or where a compass is mysteriously deflected by a hidden UFO landing site, where dowsing rods bend, or where coffee boils at a faster rate.
 Why should one particular atom, i.e, gold, defy all of physical laws of the universe and create so many unexplained esoteric anomalies?
 When you begin searching for your Mountain of Gold, use the laws of science – forget baloney and you will be a lot better off.
 If nothing else, you may lose a few pounds and gain self-esteem.